 Historical Background Of Coaches

-The term coach and carriage were once interchangeable.
+The terms coach and carriage were once interchangeable.
 They both represented the horse-drawn vehicles that defined the latter half of the pre-modern era.
+With their origins being in Hungary, they quickly spread into England in the mid-15th century, the rest of Europe in the 16th century, and colonial America in the 17th century.

+Cabs for hire, political figures, and royalty all used them.
+They were the primary source of travel, with most carrying up to 4 people and some being able to carry 6.
 This made them suitable for long distances, especially when traveling between cities.
-Similarly, today’s coaches, both in reference to RVs and buses, are great for long distances, vacations, and even living full time.
+Similarly, today’s coaches, RVs, and buses, are great for long distances, vacations, and even full-time life on the road.

 What About Coaches Today?

 The use of the word coach today to describe buses and RVs is a natural progression from their use in describing the primary forms of transportation that preceded them.
+What makes an RV or bus a coach is essentially what makes a horse-drawn carriage a coach.

-What makes an RV or bus a coach is essentially what made a horse-drawn carriage a coach.
-That being the functionality of the vehicle.
-Buses today are an important form of public transportation, so important in fact that in 2020 and 2021, the Congressional Research Service noted that funding for buses and bus facilities was increased by about $300 million dollars.
+Buses today are an important form of public transportation, so important in fact, that in 2020 and 2021, the Congressional Research Service noted funding for buses and bus facilities was increased by about $300 million dollars.

 Sound familiar?